The Warco WM180 Lathe - Modifications

 My old

-Dore Westbury Mk 1 milling machine
+My Dore Westbury Mk 1 milling machine - fitting a variable speed motor, and a note on

 On buying and using a lathe: lighthearted guidance for the beginner

 I did have a "Comment" section, but it started to fill up with spam from some Chinese shoe emporium, and I have got tired of deleting the junk.
-You are still welcome to get in touch; email me at a n d y f 1 1 0 8*hotmail.co.uk.
+You are welcome to get in touch; email me at a n d y f .
+1 1 0 8*hotmail.co.uk.
 Just omit the spaces and substitute the usual "at" symbol for the asterisk.